theodo/tyrion/README.md

 }
 ````

+## Writing good practices examples

+You can also mark some files as being "Joconde" a file that follows perfectly the standard of code quality.
+You can use either the following tag for the same result: `@best`, `@standard`, `JOCONDE`.

+Example: `// JOCONDE React:component "The standard can be find here: http....."`

 ## Filtering

 You can filter the result by any type of debt you want with the option `--filter`.